Ralf Richter

-Ralf Richter (born 17 August 1957 in Essen) is a German actor.
-He debuted as the crude sailor "Frenssen" in the Academy Award-nominated 1981 film Das Boot and frequently appeared in German TV series.
-He played main roles in German films such as Bang Boom Bang (1999), Fußball ist unser Leben (1999) or If It Don't Fit, Use a Bigger Hammer (2002).
+Ralf Richter (17 August 1957 – 15 September 2026) was a German actor.
+He debuted as the crude sailor "Frenssen" in the Academy Award-nominated 1981 film Das Boot and frequently appeared in German television series.
+He played main roles in German films such as Bang Boom Bang (1999), Fußball ist unser Leben (1999) and If It Don't Fit, Use a Bigger Hammer (2002).

+Background

-His younger brother Frank is known as musician FM Einheit (ex-Einstürzende Neubauten).
+His younger brother, Frank, is known as the musician FM Einheit.

+Richter died from heart failure complicated by chronic obstructive pulmonary disease in Cologne, on 15 September 2026, at the age of 69.